top of page

 Susanne Severeid & Tim Kelly Late to Lov

-is available for performing, public appearances, presenting, author talks, and voice-over work.
-Contact
+Susanne Severeid is available for performing, public appearances, presenting, author talks,

 Susanne has enjoyed a busy and versatile career, spanning TV, film, radio, stage, and chairing major conventions in Europe.
 She is an accomplished author, interviewer and television & radio presenter.